NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Resources/01-glossary.md

 ---

 ## A
-* **Archive:** organization, place or collection that stores information for long-tern preservation such that it can be accessed and reused by a designated community.
+* **Archive:** an organisation, place or collection that stores information for long-term preservation so that it can be accessed and reused by a designated community.
+* **Audit trail:** all previous versions of a note are saved and changes are logged.

 ## B
 * **Backup:** practice of keeping additional copies of your research data in a separate physical or cloud locations from your files in storage.